cmlmanni/culturalHRI/README.md

 ### The Framework

 This Framework serves as the core of the project, providing tools and methodologies to examine the influence of cultural factors on HRI.
 It includes modules for data collection, analysis, and simulation of cultural interactions between humans and robots.

+### Current Version

+Currently, the framework focuses on nationality/national culture.
+Further development of the framework to accommodate other cultural aspects such as gender and race is appreciated and encouraged.

 ### Scripts